 Long-time Clark County resident Tiffany Loveland has felt her gift to connect with spirits since the age of 11.
 She has channeled the gift to communicate with family members for many years, but two short years ago she started EVPS with her husband, Jake.
 The team began with the couple and has expanded to a group of four investigators.

-To date, the team has completed 35 investigations.
+To date, the team has completed more than 35 investigations.
 They are well-known in the area for genuinely connecting with the afterlife.
 Their mission from the beginning has been to enable the loved ones of their clients to pass on a message to the living they have left behind.

 Tiffany is an empath and able to see spirits.
 Her husband Jake can sense dangerous spirits which the team chooses not to interact with.
 While some organizations are known for trying to pull souls out into the open to act, Tiffany prefers to work directly with the spirits in a more natural setting.
 The time will not provoke spirits.

-During a recent interview, Tiffany shared the considerable range of evidence that the team has collected.
+Tiffany shared the considerable range of evidence that the team has collected.
 This included 12,000 EVP files, still photographs and video.
 Their YouTube channel showcases several clips that contain direct evidence of the paranormal.
 It is not unusual for the team to capture orbs and even full-bodied spirits on film or video.

 Clark County is an active spot for paranormal activity due to the ties to Native American tribes in the area.
 While the EVPS have focused on investigating private properties, they are hoping at some point to get permission to study historical sites around that area.
 The area between five corners and 18th street in Vancouver seems to be unusually high when it comes to the number of reported ghost sightings.